 Grants to applicants from within the University are usually in the region of £2,000 - £12,000, either given as a one-off award, or spread over two or three years.
 Grants are also available to organisations external to the University; in such cases, the amounts awarded are usually lower and there is a cap on the total amount of funding made available to external organisations, which is £25,000 for the current financial year.
 Certain such projects, which would more appropriately be supported from the University’s Community Grants Scheme, will be advised to apply to that fund.

-The most recent invitation to bid, in November 2015, attracted seventeen applications and resulted in awards for nine of those.
-Grants awarded within the last year have included:
+The most recent invitation to bid, in November 2016, attracted eleven applications and resulted in awards for nine of those.
+Grants awarded recently have included support for:

-- Support for the expansion of a Welcome Service for international staff;
+- the expansion of a Welcome Service for international staff;

 The guidelines by which bids are assessed are as follows: